-Facebook CEO Mark Zuckerberg broke his silence yesterday and released a statement on the Cambridge Analytica data scandal that hit his company over the past weekend.
+But first let’s see from some recent news how things go when you don’t execute a high ground maneuver.
+Facebook CEO, Mark Zuckerberg, broke his silence yesterday and released a statement on the Cambridge Analytica data scandal that hit his company over the past weekend.

 From a PR disaster standpoint his statement had all the right elements expected from leaders like him.
-Here’s what I’d say he got right.
+Here’s what he got right:

 Took personal accountability — didn’t blame it on someone else in the organization or third parties.

 Explained how this happened to provide clarity to users.

 Outlined the fixes that will prevent this from happening again.

 No doubt he also got some important advice from his highly paid PR folks at Facebook — so he does get a solid B+ for a good response to the black eye his company got with this lousy news.

 The Proper Use Of A High Ground Maneuver

 However, if Zuckerberg really wanted to knock this out of the park he could have executed what Scott Adams (Dilbert creator) calls a high ground maneuver — like Steve Jobs did in 2010 for Apple.